Adolescent Girls & Women

 - Girls account for 74% of new HIV infections among adolescents in sub-Saharan Africa.

-- Girls who experience violence are up to three times more likely to be infected with HIV.
+- One in three women will experience gender-based violence in their lifetime, making them much more likely to be infected with HIV.

 No greater action is needed right now to control the HIV/AIDS epidemic than empowering adolescent girls and young women.